CharlotteMD/wdi-first-project/readme.md

 - Heroku
 - Canva
 - HTML Audio
 - Animation

 # Approach Taken

-1. Once I had come up with the idea I drew out some wire frames which you can find in - ./Project-1-Game.bmpr.
+1. Once I had come up with the idea I drew out some wire frames.
 The game didn’t change much from the original drawings.
 I had initially planned to have the user select 5 different facial features (hair, eyes, nose, mouth and perhaps suspect number - to work on number recognition) but in the end I stuck to 3 due to timing, designing complex enough pictures and difficulty level of the game.

 2. Next I created the image files.
 I used canva.com.
 You can find all my images under ./images.
-The problem with my images is that they were originally huge so I had to compress them substantially (by around 80%).
+The problem with my images is that they were originally huge and didn't load quick enough for the game, so I had to compress them substantially (by around 80%).
 I needed the images early on as without them the game wouldn’t work.

 3. I drafted a very simple HTML file.
 The file didn’t change much over the project.
 All I have added is the timer which was a later function.

 4. I added basic CSS so that the HTML was arranged properly one the page.
 At this stage I added colour but most of the design elements were added much later on.

 5. Then I was ready to start the JavaScript.
 I found the first bit of game logic relatively straight forward.
+To get me started I wrote some pseudocode (you can see this in pseudocode.txt).
-I created a formula to generate a random number between 1 & 10 (1 & 2 during early test phases) for each of the eyes, nose and mouth sections.
-These numbers were then used to set the suspect image on the CCTV camera - eyes-{randomNumberEye}.png etc. The user then selected the eyes, nose and mouth from a drop down list, the value of which matched the image file, which appeared on the mug screen.
-The computer then calculated whether the images that the user chose match the one the computer randomly generated.
+  - I created a formula to generate a random number between 1 & 10 (1 & 2 during early test phases) for each of the eyes, nose and mouth sections.
+  - These numbers were then used to set the suspect image on the CCTV camera - eyes-{randomNumberEye}.png etc.
+  - The user then selected the eyes, nose and mouth from a drop down list, the value of which matched the image file, which appeared on the mug screen.
+  - The computer then calculated whether the images that the user chose match the one the computer randomly generated.

 6. Next I worked on the timeouts.
 I set timeouts on the CCTV so that after 5 seconds the screen would go back to static.
 Later on I realised, you could use the selectors while you could still see the suspect on the CCTV screen - obviously a cheat!
 So I had to disable the selector div while the CCTV div was showing the suspect.

 7. I designed a win and lose sequence with cell bars, a villain and sound effects.
-A bug I had was that you could move on to the next suspect before the sequence had finished which made the CCTV camera sequence out of sync with the selectors being disabled - a frustrating user experience, so I disabled the next suspect button while the sequence was playing.
-I also realised as my score function relied on how many times the win sequence ran, if you clicked accuse multiple times for one win, you could also cheat your score.
-I disabled the accuse button after the win sequence had run once by using a true false variable.
+  - A bug I had was that you could move on to the next suspect before the sequence had finished which made the CCTV camera sequence out of sync with the selectors being disabled - a frustrating user experience.
+    - I disabled the next suspect button while the sequence was playing.
+  - I also realised as my score function relied on how many times the win sequence ran, if you clicked accuse multiple times for one win, you could also cheat your score.
+    - I disabled the accuse button after the win sequence had run once by using a true false variable.

 8. I wanted to make the game harder and more competitive so I added a timer to see how many times you could win in 90 seconds.
 I also needed to add a timer within the CSS and HTML which I designed on Canva and placed on the page through CSS.

 9. Finally I made the game mobile responsive.

-10. As part of the mobile responsiveness, I had to add a scroll animation so that when you click on the instructions button, you automatically scroll to the bottom of the page.
+As part of the mobile responsiveness, I had to add a scroll animation so that when you click on the instructions button, you automatically scroll to the bottom of the page.
+After the course I would like to include the mobile responsiveness of the game.
+Currently it relies on a desktop screen as there is too much going on to fit on a mobile screen.
+I would improve this by having multiple pages that the app flipped between so that the user was only shown the relevant parts to them at that moment.

 # Wins